anthonychl/ansible/readme.md

 # readme
-The setup for this project is 4 VMs total, 1 workstation or server that is going to be the Ansible Control Host, and 3 more servers.
+- The initial setup for this project is 4 VMs, 1 workstation or server that is going to be the Ansible Control Host, and 3 more Ubuntu servers.
+- One more VM is added later, with Rocky Linux (or CentOS, RedHat ...)